 As SARS-CoV-2, the virus that causes COVID-19 infection, started to spread, the National Psoriasis Foundation (NPF) received a flood of questions from our patient community.
 How would getting COVID-19 impact those who have psoriatic disease?
 How would certain treatments affect a person’s likelihood of getting the virus?
 Would stopping their treatment help their immune system fight SARS-CoV-2?
 NPF was not the only one getting these questions.

 Faced with a new virus that would impact our community, NPF responded rapidly by forming the NPF COVID-19 Task Force.
 The Task Force is comprised of experts in dermatology and rheumatology, but also advisors from specialty areas such as infectious disease, pulmonology and pediatrics.
 The charge of the task force was to provide evidence-based information and guidance to support patients and providers on managing psoriatic disease and protecting themselves from COVID-19 infection.
 The Task Force provided guidance about COVID-19, which was published in the Journal of the American Academy of Dermatology and can be found on our COVID-19 Resource Center.
+The guidance statements have been updated regularly and now include information on the COVID-19 vaccines for people with psoriatic disease.
 Additionally, NPF wanted to hear from more of our patient community to understand their thoughts, concerns and experiences with COVID-19.

 Andrew Blauvelt, M.D., dermatologist and President of the Oregon Medical Research Center, pointed out that a common concern was whether or not biologics would increase the patient’s risk of becoming infected with SARS-CoV-2.
 “Back in March, little was known on this topic, but I suspected most biologics would not affect susceptibility of SARS-CoV-2 infection based on how these drugs work in the body.
 Because of this, I instructed my patients to stay on their medications,” says Dr. Blauvelt.